Reasons to Buy Cracker Barrel on the Dip

 You can also add Cracker Barrel Old Country Store (NASDAQ: CBRL) to that list.
 Like McDonald's and Coca-Cola, Cracker Barrel has appeal to income, growth and value investors.

 Many are calling for a correction in the market, which places a value on stocks with a high dividend yield.
-That stock description certainly suits Cracker Barrel Old Country Stores.
+And that stock description certainly suits Cracker Barrel Old Country Stores.

 There is much for value investors and growth investors, as well, to like about Cracker Barrel Old Country Stores.
 The present price-to-sales ratio is 0.87.
 That means that each dollar of sales is priced at nearly a 15 percent discount in the stock price.
 As earnings are double digits this year, it is hardly the proverbial, "catching a falling knife" that investors should shun.